Faculty and Administration

 Jill Sobelman's journey to teaching began in the summer of 1999.
 She was eight years old and boarding the bus for her first year of sleep-away camp in the Catskills mountains.
 There she learned about independence, comradery and resilience.
 Her years as a camper and counselor led her to pursue a career early childhood education, so that she could work with children in both the summer and school months.
 Jill received her masters from the Bank Street School College of Education in 2016.
 For three years she was an assistant teacher at the Bank Street School for children in the 3/4s and 4/5s classrooms.
 For the past year, Jill worked as a head teacher at Jewish Community Project in a 4s classroom.
 This experience afforded her opportunities to foster classroom community, design curriculum and mentor a team of teachers.
 Jill is so excited about joining the Blue School family.
 She looks forward to establishing meaningful relationships with other teachers, co workers, families and of course with children.

-Karen Levenberg loves teaching an emergent curriculum created by children.
-She has taught 5s, 4s and 3s.
-Karen especially enjoys introducing young children to science and watching their discoveries as they construct knowledge -- up to their elbows in water, sand, glue, paint, simple machines, meal worms and paper air planes.
-She has also worked at the Early Childhood Center of Beth Elohim and for NYC DOE in a family literacy, early childhood program in the public schools.
+Karen Levenberg is now in her sixth year at Blue School.
+Prior to Blue she taught Pre-K for seven years at an early childhood center in Park Slope, Brooklyn.
+She has over 15 years experience working in NYC schools both in teaching and administrative capacities.
+A particular interest is introducing young children to science and art and observing their discoveries as they construct knowledge through play and exploration within an emergent curriculum.
 Karen holds a master's degree in early childhood education from Brooklyn College, a master's in public health from Hunter College and a BA in studio art/art history from Oberlin College.
-In her free time she hangs out with her two teenage sons and husband, trying in vain to win Settlers of Catan.
+In her free time she hangs out with her two teenage sons and husband discussing Game of Thrones or trying in vain to win Settlers of Catan, and maybe running a marathon or half.

 Anna Padgett is in her third year as a Blue School 4s teacher.
 Before joining this community, Anna spent three years teaching Kindergarten at an Expeditionary Learning School outside Baltimore.
 She also brings her eight years of early childhood teaching experience in independent and public schools in New York City.
 Anna graduated from Wesleyan University with a B.A. in Art History and Dance; she earned her MsEd from Hunter College.
 Anna is a songwriter and musician who currently performs and records songs and stories for young children and their families as The Good Ms. Padgett - she thanks her four-year-old Brooklyn music students for the name!
 Anna cannot imagine teaching without her guitar and loves to make up songs with children.
 Anna is continually inspired by the wide-open minds of young children; she is thrilled to be a member of Blue School's community of joyful, creative, and collaborative learners.